-LWF, FCA and HEKS/EPER have offices in Nakivale, and will host colleagues from C.O.U, for smooth coordination, referrals, and joint implementation.
+LWF, FCA and HEKS/EPER have offices in Nakivale, and will host colleagues from Church of Uganda, for smooth coordination, referrals, and joint implementation.

 Coordination with other partners: in addition to the above agreed implementation arrangements among ACT members, all members will actively participate in the ongoing coordination and interagency meetings led by UNHCR, OPM and ministries at national and district levels.
-LWF is an active player in coordination of WASH, Protection, MHPSS and Reception center managements while co-leading the AAP coordination at national level.
-Similarly, FCA is the national co-lead of the EiE Sector Working Group jointly with UNHCR and MoES.
+LWF is an active player in coordination of WASH, Protection, MHPSS and Reception center managements while co-leading the Accountability to Affected People (AAP) coordination at national level.
+Similarly, FCA is the national co-lead of the Education in Emergency (EiE) Sector Working Group jointly with UNHCR and Ministry of Education and Sports (MoES).